Cosmopolitan asked me to make a margarita trifle cake, I could not have been more excited.

 - Add in the green gel food coloring.
 Mix the coloring in by hand, scraping the sides and bottom of the bowl.
 Mix until the batter is evenly colored.

-- Bake for 30-32 minutes, or until a toothpick comes out clean.
+- Bake for 30-33 minutes, or until a toothpick comes out with a few moist crumbs.
 Allow the pans to cool for 10 minutes, then run an offset spatula around perimeter of the pan to separate the cake from the pan.

 - Place cake layers into the freezer for 30 minutes, to accelerate the cooling process.Once the layers are fully cooled, carefully flip the pans and remove the layers.